-- Reliability Parameter Estimation Data is used to quantify failures by incorporating station-specific failure probabilities for the components in the systems and structures. - Probabilistic Safety Assessment Model Integration and Quantification of Accident Sequences The resulting probabilistic safety assessment model developed in the previous steps is evaluated to quantify the risk for a number of fuel damage events, including severe core damage. - Uncertainty, Sensitivity and Importance Analysis Statistical uncertainty in the risk results is determined, along with the sensitivity of the results to specific modeling assumptions.
+- Reliability Parameter Estimation Data is used to quantify failures by incorporating station-specific failure probabilities for the components in the systems and structures. - Probabilistic Safety Assessment Model Integration and Quantification of Accident Sequences - The resulting PSA model developed in the previous steps is evaluated to quantify the risk for a number of fuel damage events, including severe core damage. - Uncertainty, Sensitivity and Importance Analysis Statistical uncertainty in the risk results is determined, along with the sensitivity of the results to specific modeling assumptions.
 Dominant contributors and risk-significant systems, structures and components are identified.

-The resulting Level 1 at-power internal events severe core damage frequency at Bruce A is 3.18E-06/reactor-yr (three in one million), and at Bruce B is 2.78E-06/reactor-yr (three in one million).
-These both meet the Bruce Power safety goal of 1E-04/reactor-yr (one in ten thousand).
+The resulting Level 1 at-power internal events severe core damage frequency at Bruce A is 3.3E-06/reactor-yr (three in one million), and at Bruce B is 2.4E-06/reactor-yr (two in one million).
+These both meet the safety goal of 1E-04/reactor-yr (one in ten thousand).